ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## OAuth Parameters Registry {#iana-kinfo}

-   The following registrations are done for the OAuth ParametersRegistry following the procedure specified in section 11.2 of {{RFC6749}}:
+   The following registrations are done for the OAuth Parameters Registry following the procedure specified in section 11.2 of {{RFC6749}}:

    o  Parameter name: sign_info
    o  Parameter usage location: token request, token response